wjbetech/Atomology/implementation.md

 1. Overhead SEO and icon creation

-- Create meta tags (title, description, open graph tags) and JSON-LD for basic site metadata.
-- Create favicon and platform icons (favicon.ico, apple-touch-icon, 192/512 PNGs) and ensure they're referenced in `index.html` and the manifest.
-- Add basic sitemap.xml and robots.txt to the `public/` folder.
+- PARTIAL / DONE: Meta tags (title, description, Open Graph, Twitter) and JSON-LD are in place — JSON-LD is injected at runtime from `src/main.jsx` to avoid accidental rendering as page text.
+Theme-aware SVG favicons (`/favicon-light.svg`, `/favicon-dark.svg`, `/favicon.svg`) and media-aware link tags plus a JS fallback were added.
+- TODO: Generate PNG fallbacks (16x16, 32x32, 192x192, 512x512), add them to `public/`, update `manifest.json` icon entries, and add `sitemap.xml`/`robots.txt` to `public/` if desired.

 2. Update the README.md